ssenmosip/mosip-temp-documentation/ID-Repository-API.md

 ## 2. Read

 This operation will retrieve an ID record from the ID repository for a given UIN (Unique Identification Number) and identity type as bio/demo/all.
+1. When type=bio is selected, individualBiometrics along with Identity details of the Individual are returned
+2. When type=demo is selected, Demographic documents along with Identity details of the Individual are returned
+3. When type=all is selected, both individualBiometrics and demographic documents are returned along with Identity details of the Individual
-If no identity type is provided, stored identity will be returned as a default response.
-If any of the identity type - bio and/or demo or all is present, their respective documents will be returned along with stored identity details.
+If no identity type is provided, stored Identity details of the Individual will be returned as a default response.

 ### Resource URL
 ### `GET /identity/v1.0/{UIN}?type=bio`